transdigiware/blockchain/howto/ibp-console-import-nodes.md

 ## Why import a node?
 {: #ibp-console-import-nodes-why}

-If you imported or exported a node before October 2nd, 2019, it is a best practice to re-export and re-import the nodes.
-This is because the JSON files that represent nodes now contain information that in certain circumstances is necessary for full functionality.
-{: important}

 For cases when components have been deployed by one console and need to be operated from other, as well as for cases when certain actions are not possible unless nodes and MSPs and identities are "known" to a console (that is, unless those components have been created in the console or imported into it), the {{site.data.keyword.blockchainfull_notm}} Platform allows nodes, identities, and MSPs to be exported from one console and imported into another.

 There are two main reasons to import components: